Bxnce/uno/README.md

 # A SCALA UNO Project | *work in progress*
-Only playable on one computer. "+4" and color wildcard<br/>
+Only playable on one computer. "+4" and color wildcard coming soon<br/>
 TUI and GUI are both working and running synchron.